Biography of Toni Collette

 Early Years

 Toni Collette was born in Sydney on November 1, 1972.
-Her childhood was far from easy.
-Her parents were always busy with work: her father was a truck driver, and her mother worked in customer service.
-Toni was the eldest child and, in the absence of her parents, had to take care of her two younger brothers.In her free time, when she wasn't studying or doing chores, Collette would watch old movie tapes until they wore out.
-She became so immersed in the plots that she wouldn't react to the outside world.
+Her childhood wasn't exactly a fairy tale.
+Her parents were constantly working—her father drove trucks while her mother handled customer service.
+As the eldest child, Toni stepped up to care for her two younger brothers when her parents weren't around.In her spare time, when she wasn't studying or doing chores, Collette would watch old movie tapes until they practically fell apart.
+She'd get so lost in the stories that the outside world completely disappeared.
 It was then that she realized she wanted to become an actress.

 Toni started participating in all school plays and, as a teenager, made her debut on the stage of a real city theater, playing a small role in the musical "Godspell."